 A cooperative of many individuals or companies with the objectives of participating in an everyday activity or working together to achieve a common goal.
 The individuals/companies which are members of the cooperative, in the majority of cases, operate independently (with a separate CSR management system) and do not legally report to the cooperative.

-How do I change the scope of the assessment?
+Can I change the scope of my assessment?

 We recommend you assess the scope that your client has requested.
 If you disagree with the assigned scope or want to change the scope of the assessment, please contact us before starting the questionnaire.